-Siloed borrowing allows assets with potentially manipulatable oracles to be listed on Aave as single borrow asset i.e. if a user borrows siloed asset, they cannot borrow any other asset.
+Siloed borrowing allows assets with potentially manipulatable oracles (for example illiquid Uni V3 pairs) to be listed on Aave as single borrow asset.
+This means that if an asset is configured as siloed, it can't be borrowed in a position at the same time as with other assets.
 This helps mitigating the risk associated with such assets from impacting the overall solvency of the protocol.
 Please see the Siloed Borrowing page for more details.

 Aave V3 brings a greatly improved set risk parameters and new features to protect the protocol from insolvency.

 The Aave governance can now configure Borrow and Supply Caps.